top of page

 Balancing Your Cast

-That doesn’t mean that your main character has to be the most lovable or the most interesting character.
+That doesn’t mean that your protagonist has to be the most lovable or the most interesting character.
 They guide the story, but they don’t have to steal everyone’s hearts.
 One good example of this is the Pirates of the Caribbean franchise.
 The first few movies focus on Will and his quest to save Elizabeth.
 But everyone is really watching for Jack Sparrow.
-And then in the fourth movie, they made Jack Sparrow the main character and the whole movie was meandering.
+And then in the fourth movie, they made Jack Sparrow the protagonist and the whole movie was meandering.
 He might have been lovable and interesting, but he couldn’t carry the story.
 Viewers never knew quite what Jack wanted or quite what he was trying to do.
 His goals didn't have clear stakes and consequences.
 Viewers weren't quite sure what ending to root for.
 And this made for a less compelling plotline than the first three movies.

 About my coauthor: